Garry Jones Garry Jones

 A deliberate design decision, made at the level of developers, platform operators, or both, that enables some separate applications on a smart phone or device to share and exchange information (in real or near-to-real time) and trigger actions in one another, in ways that may serve the interests of developers, platform operators, third-parties or users, or any combination thereof.

 It is suggested that through inter-app operability users seem to mysteriously receive a nudge, notification or like (e.g., notifications triggered by another app rather than being spontaneous) when they are using a seemingly unrelated app.
-Additionally, through inter-app operability apps can create chain-linked loops to extend usage sessions through deepening and tightening thumbtraps, and therefore extending Screen + App Time.
+Additionally, through inter-app operability apps can create chain-linked loops to extend usage sessions through deepening and tightening thumbtraps, and therefore extending Screen Plus App Time.
 Furthermore, ‘inter-app operability’ enables deeper data mining, user profiling and highly targeted advertising as apps share data.
 Combine this with insights from AI, and the prospect for users becomes more concerning.
 And this is not just for kids and teens, but for all ages, as outlined and argued in an earlier article, “Generation ‘thumbtrapped’: Why the Australian Government’s social media ban for under 16s won’t work”.

 From Here, a Choice